CLICK HERE to learn more about Dermaflage Topical Filler for Chicken Pox Scars

 Top Professional Treatments for Chicken Pox Scars

-According to the American Society of Dermatologic Surgery, the following are some of the most common scar treatments:
+According to the American Society of Dermatologic Surgery, following are some of the most common scar treatments:

 - Microneedling uses a roller covered in tiny needles to penetrate the damaged skin to promote the production of new collagen, which can help fill in or raise an indented scar.